Personal Independence Payment

 How PIP works howpipworks

 Most Motability customers currently use their DLA to pay for their vehicle leases.
-Like DLA, PIP will have two components:
+Like DLA, PIP has two components:

 - a “daily living” component